Azure/azure-iot-sdk-c/readme.md

 - February 23, 2020: A new feature is released on main.
 The version bumps to 1.9.0, is tagged `1.9.0`, and the release is tagged `2020-02-23`.
 - July 9, 2020: A new LTS release occurs.
 A new release branch `lts_07_2020` is created, the version remains 1.9.0, and the LTS release is tagged `LTS_07_2020_Ref01`.
 The main branch bumps to 1.10.0 and is tagged `1.10.0`.
 - August 2, 2020: A new feature is released on main: The main branch has already been bumped for an upcoming release so the version is unchanged.
 The release is tagged `2020-08-02`.
-- September 28, 2020: A security update is released: The version on main bumps to 1.10.1, is tagged `1.10.1`, and the release is tagged `2020-09-28`.
-The security update is ported to the lts branch `lts_07_2020` (and any other existing LTS branch).
+- September 28, 2020: A critical bug fix is released: The version on main bumps to 1.10.1, is tagged `1.10.1`, and the release is tagged `2020-09-28`.
+The critical bug fix is ported to the lts branch `lts_07_2020` (and any other existing LTS branch).
 The lts branch version bumps to 1.9.1, is tagged `1.9.1`, and the updated LTS release is tagged `LTS_07_2020_Ref02`.
-Any submodules that were part of the security update will be tagged with `LTS_07_2020_Ref02`.
+Any submodules that were part of the critical bug fix will be tagged with `LTS_07_2020_Ref02`.
 - December 14, 2020: A new feature is released on main.
 The version bumps to 1.11.0, is tagged `1.11.0`, and the release is tagged `2020-12-14`.

 ---